How to use visual clues in your blogs to boost engagement?

 To help your readers comprehend your blogs better, you need to leave them visual clues.
 Sometimes, people just click on a link to view the featured photographs/images so you may as well end up increasing your click-through rate.
 The focus of your content should be to help your readers gain the valuable information they were looking for.

-Adding Visual clues will help your readers skim through and still get the information they needed.
+Adding Visual clues will help your readers skim through and still get the information they need.

 Take the classic newspapers for example.

-Ever gave a thought to their news formatting and presentation style?
+Ever given a thought to their news formatting and presentation style?

 The best way of presenting your content using visual clues is by highlighting the critical and moving parts of the story.
 You should always start by highlighting your title because that is the first thing that any reader will read the minute they visit your blog.